Point of No Return (1993 film): Production

 Gaumont, who handled the sales of distribution rights for La Femme Nikita, sold the remake rights to Warner Bros.
+Pictures.
 In 1991, it was reported Luc Besson had been commissioned to write the English-language remake.
 Although Besson and a team of American writers completed a first draft of the script, Besson and Warner Bros. did not agree on a directing deal, stalling development until John Badham joined the project later that year.
-Prior to the casting of Bridget Fonda, a number of actresses who campaigned for the role including Winona Ryder, Madonna, Demi Moore, Juliette Lewis, and Robin Wright.
-Julia Roberts supposedly turned down two offers to star in the lead.
-Fonda was hesitant to accept the lead role, not sold on doing a remake of such a recent film, but was eventually convinced to do the film by John Badham and her Single White Female director Barbet Schroeder.
+Prior to the casting of Bridget Fonda, a number of actresses who campaigned for the role included Winona Ryder, Madonna, Demi Moore, Juliette Lewis, and Robin Wright.
+Julia Roberts supposedly turned down two offers to star as the lead.
+Fonda was hesitant to accept the lead role, not sold on doing a remake of such a recent film, but was eventually convinced to do the film by Badham and her Single White Female director Barbet Schroeder.
 Filming began in March 1992 in Los Angeles, New Orleans, and Washington, D.C.
 The movie was known under the working title La Femme Nikita during development.
 The title The Specialist was considered before settling on Point of No Return.

 Reception

 The film received mixed reviews.
 Film critic Roger Ebert, who gave the original La Femme Nikita three and a half stars out of four, gave Return three stars, saying: "Point of No Return is actually a fairly effective and faithful adaptation and Bridget Fonda manages the wild identity swings of her role with intensity and conviction, although not the same almost poetic sadness that Anne Parillaud brought to the original movie.
 If I didn't feel the same degree of involvement with Point of No Return that I did with Nikita it may be because the two movies are so similar in plot, look, and feel.
 I had déjà vu all through the movie.
 There are a few changes, mostly not for the better.
 By making the heroine's boyfriend a photographer this time instead of a checkout clerk, the movie loses the poignancy of their relationship; Nikita liked her clerk precisely because he was completely lacking in aggression."

+Metacritic, which uses a weighted average, assigned the a score of 53 out of 100, based on 27 critics, indicating "mixed or average" reviews.